Key takeaways

 11. Run Instagram ads

-Instagram ads are best as a complement to other revenue streams rather than as a standalone monetization process.
+This strategy is best used as a complement to your other income streams, not as a standalone monetization method.

 How Instagram ads help you make money